fleetdm/fleet/docs/Contributing/Configuration-for-contributors.md

 ### smtp_settings.user_name

-The username to use for the SMTP authentication, when `authentication_type` is set to `authtype_username_password`.
+Use this username for SMTP authentication when the `authentication_type` is set to `authtype_username_password`.

-- Optional setting (string).
+- Optional setting (string)
-- Default value: "".
+- Default value: ""
 - Config file format:
   ```
   smtp_settings: